poorjude/ethernaut-solving/README.md

 # Breaking of smart contracts
-Here I will post solutions of the most interesting tasks from [Ethernaut](ethernaut.openzeppelin.com).
+Here I will post solutions of the most interesting tasks from Ethernaut (ethernaut.openzeppelin.com).
 All written in Solidity.